XDR GraphQL APIs Authentication๐

 }

-Reset a Client Secret🔗
+Reset a Client Secret๐

-mutation to generate a new client secret.
+If you need to reset a client secret, but want to retain the same client id, you can use the rotateClientSecret mutation to generate a new client secret.
 The ID input can either be the UUID or the client_id.
 It also requires the client secret.
 The API validates the old secret before creating a new secret.

 mutation rotateClientSecret($id: ID! = "c373d68a-fdca-476f-5b48-92ed5804dc53", $secret: String = "<CLIENT_SECRET>")